barracel/rested/README.rst

 ~~~~~
 There many things to do.
 But a very basic list could be:
 * Fix some bugs that the syntax parser already has (mostly with sections partitions)
-* Chose better color scheme (Right now has the classic RGB coder palete...)
+* Chose better color scheme (Right now has the classic RGB coder palette...)
 * Add more syntax elements to the parser
-* Update site to ease installtion and updates
+* Update site to ease installation and updates
-* Add block support and autoindentation
+* Add block support and auto indentation
 * Html/Pdf preview
 * Tables support (I envy you! emacs users!)
+* Spell checker (you know you need it!)
+* Choose a lincense
 * Improve TODO list...